johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.3.0.md

 # 'Pic Puller for Instagram Browser' Fieldtype

 As of version 1.0.0, the 'Pic Puller for Instagram Browser' fieldtype is part of Pic Puller.
+It will allow a user who has authorized your Pic Puller application to browse their own photo stream for images.
+They can select one image and the image browser will populate it's field with the selected image's Instagram media_id.

-It's intended use is to be used in conjunction with the Pic Puller 'media' tag pair.
+The media_id is intended use is to be used in conjunction with the Pic Puller 'media' tag pair.
 The fieldtype will store a media_id from Instagram.
 The field type assists getting the desired media_id by using a photo browser interface that displays the logged in user's photos.

 Since only users who have authorized Pic Puller can show the media browser, users who have not authorized are shown a message indicating they need to authorize before using the media browser.

 The fieldtype requires javascript.

-The fieldtype compatible with Matrix.
+The fieldtype is compatible with Matrix.

 There is a single option for the fieldtype.
 You can use the default instructional language that the fieldtype will automatically include or you may turn it off.